 Sturgill Simpson, Chance the Rapper to perform at Grammys

 In this Sept.
-17, 2014 file photo, Sturgill Simpson, left, performs during the Americana Music Honors and Awards show in Nashville, Tenn.
+30, 2016 file photo, Chance The Rapper performs onstage during the iTunes festival at the Roundhouse in Camden, north London.

 Comments